aabbtree77/twinpeekz/README.md

 ```

 When this is set to zero (VSync=Off), the overall frame rendering time is timeOpenGLms plus about 0.4ms. on average, never exceeding 1ms.
-VSync=On keeps the scene at 60FPS rate with 16-17ms rendering time.
+VSync=On keeps the scene at the 60 FPS rate with 16-17ms rendering time.

 The Go runtime is very fast here, but one should emphasize that all Go does is OpenGL buffer rebinding and GLSL shader setup in the main render loop.
 All the meshes and textures are uploaded to the GPU in the initialization phase.
-The code does not perform any adaptive frustum computations or mesh removal/uploads.
+The code does not perform any adaptive frustum computations or mesh removal/GPU uploads.

 ## Rendering Discussion I: Shadows